Tips for parents traveling to India with Infants

 - Carry some clothes which are thin and fully cover the legs and hands of the baby.
 This acts like a natural 'mosquito net'.
 You can also get such clothes stitched in India..

 - Talk to your pediatrician about your travel plans.
-It is likely that he would administer a shot of 'gamma-goblin', which will protect the baby from disease.
+It is likely that they would administer a shot of 'gamma-goblin', which will protect the baby from disease.

 Some Tips during the flight